ukb-dt/qcpna-00/README.md

 Render’s own behavior — spinning up, serving, idling — traces the same rhythm: energy → expression → feedback → restoration → reflection.

----

-Would you like me to go ahead and reformat this in Markdown and merge it into your README (right after the Pentad Table section)?

----

 ## 🧠 The Prototype (Signaling Layer)

 **Mode:** DOPAMINE → SEROTONIN